-As of November 14, 2014, our executive officers, directors, holders of more than five percent of our capital stock and their respective affiliates beneficially owned 84.7% of our outstanding capital stock.
-Upon the closing of this offering, our executive officers, directors, holders of more than 5% of our capital stock and their respective affiliates, after this offering, will beneficially own 63.7% of our outstanding capital stock (assuming no exercise of the underwriters' overallotment option, the conversion of the \$10.0 million convertible promissory note held by Intrexon Corporation and the purchase by this group of those shares they are purchasing as reflected on the cover of this prospectus).
+As of November 14, 2014, our executive officers, directors, holders of more than 5% of our capital stock and their respective affiliates beneficially owned 84.7% of our outstanding capital stock.
+Upon the closing of this offering, our executive officers, directors, holders of more than 5% of our capital stock and their respective affiliates, after this offering, will beneficially own 66.4% of our outstanding capital stock (assuming no exercise of the underwriters' over-allotment option, the conversion of the \$10.0 convertible promissory note held by Intrexon Corporation and the purchase by this group of those shares they have indicated an interest in purchasing as reflected on the cover of this prospectus).
 Therefore, these stockholders will have the ability to influence us through their ownership position after this offering.
 These stockholders may be able to determine all matters requiring stockholder approval.
 For example, these stockholders may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest as one of our stockholders.